adobe-type-tools/afdko/docs/FDK_Build_Notes.md

 # FDK Build Notes

-#### v1.3.1 April 2022
+#### v1.4.0 October 2024

 ## Overview
-These instructions are for users who wish to build the C programs in the AFDKO on their own.
+These instructions are for users who wish to build the C++ programs in the AFDKO on their own.
 If you have obtained the AFDKO through [PyPI](https://pypi.org/project/afdko/) (`pip`), you can ignore this, as everything is pre-built for distribution on PyPI.
 These are really only for users who need to build on platforms that are not officially supported, or wish to make other custom changes.

 ## FDK directory tree